DevJamGroup/Resources/CONTRIBUTING.md

 # Contributing Guideline

-To contribute, please submit a Pull Request including the following information:
+To contribute, please submit a new issue using the **New Resource** label including the following information:

 - Resource name
 - Resource description